RobertsLab/sams-notebook/_posts/2022/2022-10-01-Daily-Bits---October-2022.md

   - Will now test the SILVA 138.99 refseq and taxonomy files that I generated (followed the QIIME2 guide).

+  - Created a [GitHub repo](https://github.com/kubu4/silva-16s-pipeline) for storing/updating various files/notebooks associated with this project.

 ---

 20221021